jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

 **Maritime levies**

 ### 191 Maritime levies
-(1) The Governor-General may from time to time, by Order in Council, on the recommendation of the Minister, make regulations providing for the payment of maritime levies in respect of ships entering any port in New Zealand or operating in New Zealand waters and prescribing the amounts of those levies.
+(1) The Governor-General may from time to time, by Order in Council, on the recommendation of the Minister, make regulations providing for the payment of maritime levies in respect of ships and floating production, storage, and offloading units entering any port in New Zealand or operating in New Zealand waters and prescribing the amounts of those levies.
 (2) Maritime levies may provide funding for any or all of the following purposes:
   (a) to enable the provision of—
     (i) navigational aids other than those referred to in section 200(2):